Web Scraping in 2026: How AI Scrapers Are Replacing Manual Code

 The first generation of vibe scraping solved the adaptability problem by creating a new one: economics that simply don't work at enterprise scale.

-The next evolution was inevitable: what if the AI only runs once, at build time rather than on every page?
+The obvious question: what if the AI only runs once, at build time, rather than on every page?

 Instead of running inference on every page, an AI agent analyzes the target website once, understands its structure, and generates extraction code: compiled native binaries that execute at machine speed without any per-page inference overhead.